MaPPmath/mappmath.github.io/pages/hsc/hsc17designers.md

   under <https://creativecommons.org/licenses/by/4.0/>.
 * We will credit your contributions on our website and in all HSC17 materials, and give you a small token of our appreciation.

+Sounds like something you'd be interested in?
+Email Dr. Steven Clontz at <director@mappmath.org> to get in touch!